+- •"How Can I Get Involved?"

-- •"That's all so unbelievably cool I just have to get involved with this process right this very second..." - Go to http://gplv3.fsf.org/ - Create an account - Add your comments and/or questions to the first draft vou are select some text and add a comment | email your comment acknowledges your rights of "fair use" or other equivalent, as provided by copyright law.
+- Go to http://gplv3.fsf.org/

+- Create an account

+- Add your comments and/or questions to the first draft

+Showing comments: in file 'gplv3-draft-1' [rss] [list] [rationale] (found 613, showing 1-30: next) search vou are logout source select some text and add a comment | email your comment acknowledges your rights of "fair use" or other equivalent, as provided by copyright law.
-Showing comments: in file 'gplv3-draft-1' [rss] [list] [rationale] (found 613, showing 1-30: next) search

-This License gives unlimited permission to privately modify and run the Program, provided you do not bring suit for patent infringement ilia, honkonen; AFAIK v3 does not give the right for users against anyone for making, using or distributing their own works based on the Program.
+This License gives unlimited permission to privately modify and run the Program, provided you do not bring suit for patent infringement ilia, honkonen: AFAIK v3 does not give the right for users against anyone for making, using or distributing their own works based on the Program.